 California is the North American agricultural powerhouse.
-Despite the ongoing drought conditions throughout the state, the farm gate value of California growers reached US\$54 billion or 13% of the total US crop cash receipts in 2014 crop year (next closest is Iowa at \$31 billion).
+The farm gate value of California growers reached US\$54 billion or 13% of the total US crop cash receipts in 2014 crop year (next closest is Iowa at \$31 billion).
 Of that, \$21 billion or 40% was attributed to the state's growing agricultural exports.